beamer-bridge/beamer/docs/source/protocol.rst

 ``claimPeriod``.
 Note that the calculation for the new finalization of the current challenge is calculated as ``end time = max(current challenge end, time.now() + challengePeriodExtension)`` This is necessary to ensure that there is at least ``challengePeriodExtension`` for the participant to react, but it might be possible that there is more time left.
-This comes from the initial ``challengePeriod`` value which depends on the finalization period of the target rollup.
+This comes from the initial ``challengePeriod`` value which depends on the finality period of the target rollup.

 Proposed Value
 ^^^^^^^^^^^^^^